Non-Archimedean Whitney stratifications: Introduction

 Now let me describe for which classes $\mathcal{C}$ Theorems~\ref{thm:weakA} and \ref{thm:weakB} hold.
-In most of the article (in particular in the full version Theorems~\ref{thm:main} and \ref{thm:kegel}), we will simply work with the class of definable sets in a suitable language $\Lx$ expanding the language $\LHen$ of valued fields (see Definition~\ref{defn:LHen}).
-Hypotheses~\ref{hyp:general} and \ref{hyp:orth} list the precise conditions on $\Lx$ we will need to obtain these results (Hypothesis~\ref{hyp:orth} is only needed for Theorem~\ref{thm:weakB}).
-In the case $\Lx = \LHen$, most of these conditions follow easily from classical results like quantifier elimination and cell decomposition.
-One condition however, the ``higher-dimensional Jacobian property'', is more subtle and to prove it, we will inductively use the existence of t-stratifications in lower dimensions; to make this possible, the formulation of Theorem~\ref{thm:main} states precisely in which dimension the Jacobian property is needed as a prerequisite.
+In most of the article (in particular for the main Theorems~\ref{thm:main} and \ref{thm:kegel} and their proofs), $\mathcal{C}$ will be the class of definable sets in a suitable language $\Lx$ expanding the language $\LHen$ of valued fields (see Definition~\ref{defn:LHen}).
+Hypotheses~\ref{hyp:general} and \ref{hyp:orth} list the precise conditions on $\Lx$ we will need (Hypothesis~\ref{hyp:orth} is only needed for Theorem~\ref{thm:weakB}).
+We will prove that these Hypotheses hold in a quite general setting, namely in any expansion $\Lx$ of $\LHen$ by an analytic structure in the sense of \cite{CL.analyt} (see Propositions~\ref{prop:an->hyp0}, \ref{prop:an->jac}, and \ref{prop:an->orth}).
+A concrete example of such an analytic structure on a complete valued field of rank one is given in Example~\ref{ex:an}; it includes all functions given by restricted power series with integer coefficients.
+Many more examples of analytic structures can be found in \cite{CL.analyt}.

-In \cite{CL.analyt}, Cluckers and Lipshitz consider expansions $\Lx$ of $\LHen$ by ``analytic structures'' in a quite general sense, generalizing many older notions of analytic structures.
-The pure language $\LHen$ is a special case of such an analytic structure and we will prove our Hypotheses right away in this setting (see Propositions~\ref{prop:an->hyp0}, \ref{prop:an->jac}, and \ref{prop:an->orth}).
-In fact, most of this are immediate consequences of \cite{CL.analyt}; only the higher-dimensional Jacobian property requires some more work.
-(There is a proof of the Jacobian property in \cite{CL.analyt}, but only in dimension $1$.)
+Most of the assumptions in Hypotheses~\ref{hyp:general} and \ref{hyp:orth} are immediate consequences of \cite{CL.analyt}; in the case $\LHen$, they also follow easily from classical results like quantifier elimination and cell decomposition.
+However, the ``higher-dimensional Jacobian property'' is more subtle and to prove it, we will inductively use the existence of t-stratifications in lower dimensions.
+To make this possible, the formulation of Theorem~\ref{thm:main} states precisely in which dimension the Jacobian property is needed as a prerequisite.
+Even in the base case $\LHen$, I do not know a better proof than the above one, where we work with the ``trivial'' analytic structure (whose existence, by the way, is far from trivial; see \cite[Section~4.6]{CL.analyt}).